 Module code: VMS2009

-Moreover, this module introduces the students to the general principles of infectious disease and its pathology as well as the immune system and the host response to pathogen infection.
-The cellular and tissue changes induced by infection with viruses, bacteria, parasites, fungi and prions will be introduced.
+This module introduces the students to general mechanisms of pathology including gross and microscopic changes associated with infectious and non-infectious causes in various species.
+This will be presented in context with clinical correlates and One Health.
+Moreover, the students are introduced to the general principles of infectious disease and its pathology as well as the immune system and the host response to pathogen infection.
+The cellular and tissue changes induced by infection with viruses, bacteria, parasites, fungi and prions will be introduced to the students.
 These topics will be presented in the context of One Health and underpinned with clinical case examples introducing clinical pathology results from the various veterinary species.

 School of Veterinary Medicine

 Number of Credits: 15

 Overall student workload

 Practical/Performance Hours: 15